 Dr. Chuck Russo and Dr. Stephanie Myers-Hunziker are good at what they do.
-That is why we listen when they tell us that first responders are at risk for injuries beyond the typical traumas we may think about.
+That is why we listen when they tell us those first responders are at risk for injuries beyond the typical traumas we may think about.
 Yes, first responders are more likely than those in other professions to break bones, tear ligaments, and get assaulted, but we still do not fully grasp how these women and men are affected psychologically.

 If you have never worked in the public safety field, the stress of the job can be hard to describe.
 Every day, first responders go to work knowing that they could be seriously injured or even killed.
-Along with traumatic injuries, the authors of the article cited say that first responders are likely to suffer from post-traumatic stress disorder (PTSD).
+Along with traumatic injuries, the authors of the article cited say those first responders are likely to suffer from post-traumatic stress disorder (PTSD).

 The National Institute of Mental Health says that a person who experiences just one traumatic event can suffer from PTSD.
 Symptoms can include:

 - Avoidance symptoms

 Unfortunately, first responders who seek treatment for psychological injuries due to work incidents face some challenges.
 Mental health claims can be much harder to prove and insurers are more likely to deny them.
 Remember, insurance companies will do everything they can to reduce payments, even if that means denying claims.

 First responders are not the only ones who face mental health illnesses due to job-related conditions.
 Remember, just one traumatic incident can cause a person to develop PTSD.
 Often, this happens when someone witnesses a trauma.
 There are many industries in which traumas occur on a regular basis:

 - And more

 Workers who experience or witness traumatic events may or may not experience an actual physical injury.
 However, the psychological damage can be lasting and permanent.